bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 ## JSX Interpolation

 JSX is dynamic.
-You can easily insert values from variables and objects into your JSX as we did with the image URL in the previous section.
+You can insert values from variables and objects into your JSX as we did with the image URL in the previous section.

 ```jsx
 const name = 'Bitovi';